 They fruit (variably) late March to early July.
 Definitely back in stock again!...'Wiki Woo' and 'Mac's Golden', and also a few of 'Yellow' are the ones I've settled on.
 I don't have access to my former collection, so these are the three cultivars I brought north with me in 2011.
 There are some 'Mac's Golden' available, and a Yellow as from January 2014.

 Price: My best selections, grafted trees @ $45each

 A classic Australian bush tucker tree, greatly ornamental, striking when in fruit (which are very sour), and it makes a glorious 'plum' jam.

 Price: from $15, depending on size and age.

 This subtropical fruit is like a grey-green skinned, dark brown fleshed, astringent persimmon.
 The leaves are beautifully shiny mid-green.
 It has been fruited in NZ.
 Ours flowered at Nestlebrae South, but didn't seem to want to set fruit.
 Seedlings only available.

-Price: priced by size, from about $15 upwards.
-Available now: a few at $32 .
+Price: priced by size, from about $15 upwards to about $25.
+Available now.

 black, grape-like Brazilian fruit on a slowly growing tree.
 Good